 If the tumor is in the middle dividing wall of the nasal cavity (the nasal septum), sometimes the entire septum or a large portion of it will be removed.

 If the tumor is in the lateral (side) wall of the nasal cavity, often this wall must be removed by a procedure called a medial maxillectomy.
 For this operation, the surgeon will usually cut through the skin along the side or edge of the nose and fold the external nose toward the opposite side to see and work on the tumor.
 Then the side of the nasal cavity can be removed by cutting the bone and soft tissue as needed.
 Sometimes, if the cancer is in a certain spot, the surgeon can reach the tumor by cutting under the upper lip instead.
 This approach has the advantage of avoiding any skin incisions.
-Discuss which approach or incision you may need with your head and neck surgeon.
+Ask your head and neck surgeon about which approach or incision you may need.

 If the cancer has reached the skin or deeply invades the tissue of the external nose, part (or all) of the nose may need to be removed.
 There are many ways to rebuild a nose using tissue from the face or other areas.
 Or a cosmetic prosthesis (made of artificial materials) may be used to make a new nose.